 What’s the snorkeling like in Raja?
 Well, it has it all, and in vast quantities.
 Big schools of batfish, jacks, barracudas, mantas, sharks, the occasional whale shark, all the reef fish you could ever imagine, and the odd chance of a whale spouting on the horizon.
 It’s epic.

 Kalimantan- Indonesian Borneo

-Kalimantan has more than some of the oldest, densest jungles in the world where giant ginger primates dwell, it also has chains ofidyllic islands surrounded by beautiful reefs.
-A remote island off of Borneo might seem like a real trek to arrive to, but it’s really only two short flights from Jakarta and a thirty to forty minute boat ride to the Nunuken Island, then it’s snorkel time!
-The reefs that surround the island are typical Indonesian reefs—abundant, vibrant and thriving.
+Kalimantan has more than some of the oldest, densest jungles in the world where giant ginger primates dwell, it also has chains of idyllic islands surrounded by beautiful reefs.
+A remote island off of Borneo might seem like a real trek to arrive to, but it’s really only two short flights from Jakarta and a thirty to a forty-minute boat ride to Nunuken Island, then it’s snorkel time!
+The reefs that surround the island are typical Indonesian reefs—abundant, vibrant, and thriving.